iOS: Push notifications

 If it is required to add several APPLE certificates to the same Voximplant application, you have to set the application bundle name while adding the certificate.

-If a bundle name is specified with a certificate, you must set the same bundle name when initializing the SDK.
+If a bundle name is specified with a certificate, you should set the same bundle name when initializing the SDK.

 The Voximplant Control Panel allows you to add only one certificate of one type.
 If you are developing an application and need to test push notifications in both Debug and Release modes, add the same APPLE VOIP certificate with your application bundle + specific suffixes, for example, “.dev”, “.prod”.